Bayesian nonparametric boundary detection for multiple areal data: Discussion

-Unlike previously proposed approaches to Bayesian boundary detection, our model is able to detect boundaries even without the aid of area-specific covariates since the difference between the area-specific densities of the data drives our inference.
+As mentioned earlier, our model does not require area-specific covariates to inform the boundary detection.
 However, additional information from covariates can be easily incorporated into the model.
 For instance, integrating area-specific covariates can inform the boundary detection process by replacing \eqref{eqn:edgeprior} with a probit or logit regression model